 Past Fellows continue to have their short films programmed both in the US and around the world.
 You can find a promo for last year’s films here.
 Here are some highlights:

-Thrilled to announce that Writer/Director Mary-Lyn Chambers’ Debris screened at The Short Corner and Diversity Corner at Cannes!
+Writer/Director Mary-Lyn Chambers’ Debris screened at The Short Corner and Diversity Corner at Cannes!
 Her film also won Best International Short at the Manchester Film Festival and best narrative short at the Alliance for Women in Media Awards.
 It has also screened at the San Diego Latino Film Festival, Largo (taking Best Screenplay) and the San Luis Obispo Film Festival among others.

 Writer/Director Lulu Wang’s Touch just screened at the Asians on Film Festival where it won Best Drama and Best Supporting Actress.
 The film also recently screened as part of the NBCUniversal Short Film Festival where it scored a Best Actor award in addition to being nominated for Best Writer, Best Director and Best Short.